Signs and symptoms of vitamin b12 deficiency

 So it is important to get to the bottom of it when you notice increased hair shedding and thinning.

 However, by the time you notice actual thinning in hair or bald spots, you may have been losing hair for a long time.

-Some causes of hair loss may include thyroid health problems, B vitamins deficiency especially vitamin b12, other nutrient deficiency like zinc, iron, and also autoimmune diseases like alopecia.
+Some causes of hair loss may include thyroid health problems, B vitamins deficiency especially vitamin b12, other nutrient deficiencies like zinc, iron, and also autoimmune diseases like alopecia.